Arts and culture

 “I’ve learned that it is my right to call myself a musician and an artist, and that it is okay for me to be the level I am at.” – Tawanda Manika (Zimbabwe ’20)

-With seven formal performance ensembles, various student-directed bands, solo opportunities, and audio engineering classes, the UWC-USA music program features an expansive array of genres and serves over half of the student population.
-Our school ensembles, which encourage participation from students of all levels, include African Chorus, Latin Ensemble, Percussion Ensemble, Global Chorus, Silk Road Ensemble, Chamber Music, and Jazz and Contemporary Ensemble (known as Music Improv).
+With several formal performance ensembles, various student-directed bands, solo opportunities, and audio engineering classes, the UWC-USA music program features an expansive array of genres and serves over half of the student population.
 We regularly present guest artists of global genres, and we have an extensive and growing collection of instruments from around the world that are available for student use.
 Our professional recording studio supports independent student projects and features a full-length department CD every year to showcase our work.

 “Dancing at UWC makes me step out of my comfort zone and explore more potential possibility.
 It teaches me how to respect my emotion and power in my body.” ~ Ying Han (China ’20)